Linaro/lava/doc/v2/development.rst

     message.
 Everything which is intended to help users to add this support to their own test jobs must be in the documentation.

-  * Avoid duplicating or summarising the documentation in the commit message, reviewers will be reading the documentation as well.
+  * Avoid duplicating or summarizing the documentation in the commit message, reviewers will be reading the documentation as well.

   * Use comments in the code in preference to detailed commit messages.